dtsukiyama/muri/README.md

 This all started from reading Gwern's write up on [StyleGAN](https://www.gwern.net/Faces).
 And I was getting stuck on scaling up anime images.

-This was more of a project to keep me occupied (i.e. 'muda,' a waster of time) after suddenly being laid off from my data scientist job.
-However working on this this kept me from pacing back and forth in my apartment between interviews and thinking about the prospect of my family losing their insurance.
-So uhhh... yeah I am looking for work.
-If you are a company that:
+This was more of a project to keep me occupied (i.e. 'muda,' a waster of time).

-1. Values people from different backgrounds and people with kids (i.e. flexible)
-2. Have a data scientist opening

 Here's my [LinkedIn](https://www.linkedin.com/in/david-tsukiyama-a4716b81/)

-In some respects this project is not really a big deal and perhaps a waste of time, but it helped me keep me focused after losing my job; therefore not really 'Muda.'

 # Installation